+I wanted to chat about easy ways to keep your dog cool this summer because we had a heat stroke scare with Szuka recently!
 Usually summer here isn’t that hot, so we don’t tend to get anxious about keeping our dog, Szuka, cool in the summer.
 We know the basics of avoiding dog heatstroke: lots of water, don’t leave her in a car, let her splash in the water.
-But recently we had a scare that got us really thinking about easy ways to keep a dog cool during the hot summer months.
+But we made a silly mistake that really scared us!

 1. Encourage Your Dog to Stay Calm During Hottest Part of the Day